-Climatic measurements are made daily, and consist of readings made with standard U.S. Weather bureau instruments consisting of maximum and minimum thermometers, a manual precipitation gage, sling psychrometer, and evaporation instruments.
+Climatic measurements are made daily, and consist of readings made with standard U.S. Weather Bureau instruments consisting of maximum and minimum thermometers, a manual precipitation gage, sling psychrometer, and evaporation instruments.
 In addition, a continuous record of soil and air temperatures, relative humidity and precipitation is taken by means of automatic recording instruments.

-Temperatures.
-Temperatures at this station are usually not harsh, rarely dropping below zero or exceeding the hundred degree mark, although 110° F. and -33° F. extremes have been recorded.
+Temperatures: Temperatures at this station are usually not harsh, rarely dropping below zero or exceeding the hundred degree mark, although 116° F. and -33° F. extremes have been recorded.
 The average frost-free period is approximately 150 days, the last spring frost occurring about May 10 and the first fall one about October 8.
-In the winter months the soil remains frozen only part of the time, usually totaling 70 to 75 days during any winter and not more than 40 days continuously.
+In the winter months the soil usually remains frozen only part of the time, normally totalling 70 to 75 days during any winter.
+Previous to the winter of 1949-50 the soil had not remained frozen continuously for more than 40 days.
+However, from December 6, 1949 to February 25, 1950 the soil remained frozen-a total of 81 days.

-kainfall.
-The amount of rainfall received often is correlated very closely with the kind of crop harvested, particularly that portion of moisture which is received during the winter months and stored up in the soil for crop use.
+Rainfall: The amount of rainfall received often is correlated very closely with the kind of crop harvested, particularly that portion of moisture which is received during the winter months and stored up in the soil for crop use.
 Rains are measured in hundredth inches by means of a standard instrument consisting of a tube, funnel and rule.
-The intensity of the rain is measured by an automatic instrument which welchs the amount of moisture received and records it on a suitable chart.
+The intensity of the rain is measured by an automatic instrument which weighs the amount of moisture received and records it on a suitable chart.
 Since the chart is mounted on a revolving drum run by a clock, the record shows the length of time during which a given amount of rain falls.
-The precipitation record at this station is continuous since 1910, and is supplemented by records obtained during the period 1897-1906 by Dan Archbiel at his farm 11⁄2 miles north of the station, and by 0.
-W. Goodenough from 1909-1916 at his farm south of Linu.
-Thus, over a period of 53 years, records for only three are missing.
+The precipitation record at this station is continuous since 1916, and is supplemented by records obtained during the period 1897-1906 by Dan Krehbiel at his farm 11⁄2 miles north of the station, and by 0.W.
+Goodenough from 1909-1916 at his farm south of Lind.
+Thus, over a period of 54 years, records for only three are missing.

 The percent of possible sunshine is low in winter, but high in summer, being nearly double the number of hours in the latter season.
-Throughout the year, approximately 105 days are clear, 95 days partly cloudy, and on 105 days cloudy weather prevails.
+Throughout the year, approximately 165 days are clear, 95 days partly cloudy, and on 105 days cloudy weather prevails.